+I can hear the Beatles song in my head, can't you?
+Well, if you're a little older perhaps you can.
 Since February is the month of love I thought I’d tackle the age-old question of what is love?
 Is it a feeling, a decision, a commitment, a “liver quiver.”
 What is it?
 All of us want to love and be loved.
 Love is built into us.
 We are made in God’s image and God is love (1 John 4:8).
-Yet how will we know it is love we’re experiencing?
+Yet how will we know if it is love we’re experiencing?
 As I’ve researched the subject, I’ve come to the conclusion that there are three essential ingredients of love (see diagram).
 This is called the “Triangular Theory of Love” and was developed by Robert Sternberg.
 I think he’s on target with his diagram.

 Love is very fluid in that love fluctuates over time.
 There are seasons of heightened and diminished love.
 For example couples often experience a drop in love satisfaction when there are teenagers in the home.
-The good news is that if you cultivate the three essentials of Sternberg’s Triangle of Love you never have to experience the dip in love satisfaction.
+The good news is that if you cultivate the three essentials of Sternberg’s Triangle of Love you never have to experience a loss in love satisfaction.

 We love because He first loved us,